How Do Cable Companies Make Money?

 In the beginning, the broadcast networks used to transmit entertainment content along with advertisements for those who wanted to watch them.
 Antennas were used in order to watch broadcast TV channels.
 However, those who lived in areas where the broadcast signals did not reach, could pay a monthly fee to a cable company in order to access those channels through the wire.

-2 Options
+Two Options

 With the advent of premium channels, the broadcasters ultimately agreed to send their shows over the cable.
 The channel owners had two options for generating good revenue-they could either rely on the ads or the subscription fees.
 These subscription fees are collected from the users by the cable operators who would provide access to the channels in the form of cable TV packages or bundle offers.

-Cable operators
+Cable Operators

 The cable operators on the other hand also have multiple options for getting paid.
 Users pay rent for the set-top boxes, the packages they buy, or the local ads that we see while watching the channels.
 The revenue generated breakdowns among the cable companies, program networks, and program producers.

-Internet era
+Internet Era

 Things were running quite smoothly in the entertainment industry until the internet came into existence and took over the world by storm.
 New companies kept budding and with time, the online streaming trend gained impetus.
 Nowadays we see big names like Disney, HBO, and Apple being a part of the streaming war.